TylerCityStation

 ROCKVILLE [RRR, 1863]

 This was the terminus of the Rockville RR in the village of that name in the town of Vernon.
 According to the Courant, most of the branch track was laid, the depot was nearly finished, and workmen were laying the foundation for a 75-ft long freight house in early July, 1863.
 There was talk of the possibility of a new depot in 1903 when wires were being strung for the trolley operation to Hartford and Melrose, but we have never seen any photos of a station other than this one, which we have to conclude is the one built in 1863.
-The ROCKVILLE station is on the 1940 Building List as structure #6091, retired and to be removed per AFE31456.
-We do not yet know when it actually left the real estate rolls of the NYNH&H. [REFS: HDC/07/02/1863/02; CRC43.1895.23; HC/03/03/1903/02][rev040113]
+The 3/15/1939 SSRR addendum says this station has been retained and is partly rented to Express Co.
+Its ultimate fate is not yet known to us.
+[REFS: HDC/07/02/1863/02; CRC43.1895.23; HC/03/03/1903/02][rev010518]

 ROCKVILLE JUNCTION [> WEST STREET]